 fighting rabies.
 Education is indicated to be useful method to improve attitude toward dogs and animal welfare.
-Education can also increase awareness of rabies and it is contributor that could reduce the incidence of the diseases in human and dogs by the increases of people knowledge about the important of vaccine.
-Community people should volunteer so they help the government in order to fight against rabies in people and dogs.
+Education can also increase awareness of rabies and it is a contributor that could reduce the incidence of the diseases in human and dogs by the increasing people knowledge about the importantance of vaccine.
+Community people should volunteer so that they can help the government in order to fight against rabies in people and dogs.
 Simple massages such as “vaccinate your dogs against rabies, immediately wash your wound with soap and running water and seek for anti-rabies vaccine after a bite from a dog, burn or burn the carcasses the rabid dog” and this can be done through government and community network.
 All public veterinary services need to be provided and making sure the community people make use of it.
 The ministry of health and social services and the veterinary workers need to use different channels to reach the community people.
 Health promotion at school should be done regularly.

 References